thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 When comparing two setups which only differ in the unary operator, we find that in most cases, `nswap` performs better when applied without restarts (`hc_*`) or with restarts after increasing periods of time (`hcr_256+5%_*`).
 Indeed, all the best results we have obtained so far stem from `nswap` setups and the setups with best mean and median performance use `nswap` as well.
+Interestingly, for instance `la24`, the makespan of the best discovered solution is now only 1% longer than the lower bound (945 vs. 935).
+For instance `swv15`, however, there is still a 20% gap.

 The reason why `hcr_256_1swap` tends to be better than `hcr_256_nswap` while `hcr_256+5%_nswap` outperforms `hcr_256+5%_1swap` may be that the `nswap` operator needs longer to converge because half of its steps are bigger than those of `1swap`.
+A clue why this may be true is that the setups with `nswap` tend to converge later, both in terms of runtime med(t) and med(FEs).
+When being restarted, the standard deviations of their results are similar to those with `1swap`, meaning that these setups are similarly reliable.

 [@fig:jssp_progress_hc_1swap_nswap_rs_log] illustrates the progress of the hill climbers with the `1swap` and `nswap` operators.
 While there is quite an improvement when comparing the non-restarting algorithms, the difference between `hcr_256+5%_1swap` and `hcr_256+5%_nswap` does not look that big.